MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		Get-MgDirectoryRole    <br/>

-	**Note:** This command displays the three roles that have been enabled thus far in Microsoft 365 - the Global admin, the User admin, and the Billing admin.
-These roles were enabled when you manually assigned them to users in the Microsoft 365 admin center in prior labs.
+	**Note:** This command displays the roles that have been enabled thus far in Microsoft 365.
 If the Service Support Administrator role appeared in this list, you could proceed directly to step 13 to assign the role to Patti.
 However, since the Service Support Administrator is not included in this list of enabled roles, you must perform steps 8-12 to enable the role from its corresponding role template before you can assign Patti to the role in step 13.

 8. To enable a role in Microsoft Graph PowerShell, you must first locate its template to obtain the template's object ID.
 You need to know the template's object ID to enable the role from the template.
 To view the list of role templates along with their object ID and display name, type in the following command and then press Enter: <br/>